NeCTAR-RC/tutorials/_prereading/03-key-terms.md

 duration: 1
 ---

-There are some key words you should know, which will help make your learning experience in our Cloud Basics tutorial much easier.
+Here are some key words you should know:

 **Virtual Machine/Instance:** a term used to describe your cloud computer.